openSUSE/news-o-o/_posts/2010-09-29-opensuse-ambassadors-rocking-around-the-world.markdown

 Many  visitors of this site have no idea how active our ambassadors really  are.
 The amount of work they do is amazing and they deserve a bit more  of a spotlight on what they do!
 Their reports are usually  highlighted in our weekly news, be sure to check their work out each week.

 Read on for a short selection of reports which came in over the last week by the openSUSE ambassadors.
 And note that we get reports like this almost every day!
-Some come in the form of text, others like this one by Bruno about attending FrOSCamp 2010 in ZÃ¼rich are in the form of [a nice presentation](http://linux.ioda.net/openSUSE/frOSCamp-2010_Event_Report.pdf) (very much worth a look).
+Some come in the form of text, others like this one by Bruno about attending FrOSCamp 2010 in Zürich are in the form of [a nice presentation](http://linux.ioda.net/openSUSE/frOSCamp-2010_Event_Report.pdf) (very much worth a look).

 <!-- more -->